 - Praise, which is maximised by using the child's name and describing their accomplishments. - House points awarded electronically via pupilrewardpoints.co.uk.
 Pupils may then save and spend these points on a variety of items or privileges. - Weekly awards in Achievement assembly linking directly to our Community Code. - Golden Time, which lasts for 15 minutes and is intended for all children who have remained on green.
-5 minutes is lost for being on an amber traffic light and 5 minutes is lost for being on a red traffic light. - Stickers awarded by the SMT to individual children for exemplary behaviour or work. - Termly certificates for good behaviour for these children who have remained on Green all term, with no more than 3 ambers. - All Upper Junior children will be encouraged to take on responsibilities e.g. House Captains, Chaplaincy Team, Junior Leadership Team.
+5 minutes is lost for being on an amber traffic light and 5 minutes is lost for being on a red traffic light. - House point by the SLT to individual children for exemplary behaviour or work. - Termly certificates for good behaviour for these children who have remained on Green all term, with no more than 3 ambers. - All Upper Junior children will be encouraged to take on responsibilities e.g. House Captains, Chaplaincy Team, School Parliament, ECO team, Librarians, Office helpers, dinner helpers, Anti-Stigma Ambassadors.